 I'm a graduate of two very different universities: The University of Iowa in Iowa City and Hawaii Pacific University in Honolulu.
 My Bachelor of Arts degrees are in Communication Studies and French Language and Literature, and my Master of Arts degree is in Teaching English as a Second Language.
 I've been an English as a Second Language instructor for many years.
 I've worked with bilingual children and families in a family library in Honolulu, I've taught adult immigrants of all language skill levels so they can improve their daily lives, and I've spent many years at the university level preparing students for university work.
 As for my own second language of French, I spent five months studying at a French University in Montpellier, and I worked as a bilingual customer service representative answering phones and writing emails for a trade show company.
 I enjoy teaching Reading, Math, and French, but am happy to help anyone who is trying to learn something new.
 My tutoring style is to figure out the student's learning style and personal interests and conform instruction to those aspects.
 Outside of the classroom, I enjoy yoga, meditation, self-defense, hiking, concerts, and any type of dance.

-University of Iowa - B.A., Communications & French
+Undergraduate Degree: University of Iowa - Bachelor in Arts, Communications & French

 High School English

 My teaching style has evolved over the years, but I do have some common themes that I believe are tried and true.
 The first of them is Howard Gardner.

 What might you do in a typical first session with a student?

 I would gather information about the student - goals, struggles, learning style, etc. Based on that I'd offer suggestions and possibly make a plan (more time may be needed for the planning step).